Workflows

 Understanding where data lives matters, especially for sensitive footage.

-The processing servers see proxy files and return structured metadata.
-They do not store your proxies after processing completes.
+The indexing servers see only the extracted frames and audio and return structured metadata.
+The extracted data is discarded the moment analysis completes.
 Biometric data (face embeddings, voice profiles) is generated and stored exclusively on your device.

 From opaque files to instant answers

 Video indexing is the process that transforms a folder of opaque media files into a searchable knowledge base.
-Each step strips away one layer of opacity: file detection catalogs what you have, proxy generation makes processing practical, multi-modal analysis extracts what is inside, index building makes it queryable, and search makes it instant.
+Each step strips away one layer of opacity: file detection catalogs what you have, local extraction makes processing practical without shipping your originals, multi-modal analysis extracts what is inside, index building makes it queryable, and search makes it instant.

 The result is that your footage becomes as accessible as your email.
 You think of what you need, type it, and get a timestamped answer.